 WHAT IS YOGA?

-Yoga as practiced in the West is a combination of physical movement with stretching, breathing ad meditation.
+Yoga as practiced in the West is a combination of physical movement with stretching, breathing and meditation.
 It is known for its many health benefits and balanced approach to a healthy lifestyle.

-Originating in ancient India, Yoga means union between the mind, body and spirit.
+Originating in ancient India, Yoga is the union between the mind, body and spirit.
 The practice of physical postures (asanas) helps get the body for meditation.
 It is the oldest physical discipline known to humankind.

 Yoga is a great way to ensure overall health and physical fitness.
 Through meditation and breathing (pranayama), stress can be reduced.
 Through stretching and moving, you can gently massage the organs, help reduce inflammation in the body, manage pain, lose weight, and much more.

-Newbie (No Current Physical Activity): Gentle Yoga, Tai Chi, Restorative Yoga, Yin Yoga
+Newbie (No Current Physical Activity): Gentle Yoga, Tai Chi, Restorative Yoga, Yin Yoga, and Kripalu Yoga

-All Levels (Some Current Physical Activity): All of the Above Plus...Hatha Yoga, Yin Yoga, Flow Yoga
+All Levels (Some Current Physical Activity): All of the Above Plus...Hatha Yoga, Slow Flow Yoga, Vinyasa Flow Yoga, Kundalini Yoga

 We believe yoga is for every-body!
 Join us and feel at home.

-Gentle Yoga focuses on a series of basic yoga asanas.
+Gentle Yoga focuses on a series of basic yoga asanas, mostly the warm-ups and cool downs you would find in a all levels class.
 The class emphasizes stretching, coordination of breath with movement and attention to alignment.
 It is a wonderful class for gentle strengthening, increasing flexibility, releasing tension and enhancing overall balance.
 Gentle yoga is appropriate for all levels.